Sovereignty Is Of The Individual

 4. Holds under all possible future knowledge

-5. Works for aliens, AIs, uplifted animals, transhumans, etc.
+5. Works for aliens, AIs, transhumans, etc.

 Here is the principle that solves all of it.